saifyahya/reading-notes/Readings/Data-Structure.md

 2. Recursive Case: This is where the function calls itself with modified arguments to solve a smaller instance of the same problem.
 The recursive call works towards reaching the base case.

 ## Things I want to know more about
-- Practice more about data structure types and thier usage, pros and cons of each type.
+- Practice more about data structure types and their usage, pros and cons of each type.